mulle-objc/mulle-objc-list/dox/OPTIMIZABLE.md

 `MulleObjCLoader+Foo.m.o`.
 That's how it is searched in the library archive.

 This category only has one method called `+dependencies`.
-This method does nothing else, but only returns the contents of `objc-loader.inc` as a static C array of `struct  _mulle_objc_dependencies` terminated by a zero values entry.
+This method does nothing else, but to return the contents of `objc-loader.inc` as a static C array of `struct  _mulle_objc_dependencies` terminated by a zero values entry.